Complexity of $C_k$-coloring in hereditary classes of graphs: Abstract

 For a graph $F$, a graph $G$ is \emph{$F$-free} if it does not contain an induced subgraph isomorphic to $F$.
 For two graphs $G$ and $H$, an \emph{$H$-coloring} of $G$ is a mapping $f:V(G)\rightarrow V(H)$ such that for every edge $uv\in E(G)$ it holds that $f(u)f(v)\in E(H)$.
 We are interested in the complexity of the problem $H$-{\sc Coloring}, which asks for the existence of an $H$-coloring of an input graph $G$.
 In particular, we consider $H$-{\sc Coloring} of $F$-free graphs, where $F$ is a fixed graph and $H$ is an odd cycle of length at least 5.
 This problem is closely related to the well known open problem of determining the complexity of 3-{\sc Coloring} of $P_t$-free graphs.

-We show that for every odd $k \geq 5$ the $C_k$-{\sc Coloring} problem, even in the list variant, can be solved in polynomial time in $P_9$-free graphs.
-The algorithm extends for the case of list version of $C_k$-{\sc Coloring}, where $k$ is an even number of length at least 10.
+We show that for every odd $k \geq 5$, the $C_k$-{\sc Coloring} problem, even in the list variant, can be solved in polynomial time in $P_9$-free graphs.
+The algorithm extends to the list version of $C_k$-{\sc Coloring}, where $k \geq 10$ is an even number.

-On the other hand, we prove that if some component of $F$ is not a subgraph of a subdividecd claw, then the following problems are NP-complete in $F$-free graphs: \begin{enumerate}[a)] \item extension version of $C_k$-{\sc Coloring} for every odd $k \geq 5$, \item list version of $C_k$-{\sc Coloring} for every even $k \geq 6$. \end{enumerate}
+On the other hand, we prove that if some component of $F$ is not a subgraph of a subdivided claw, then the following problems are NP-complete in $F$-free graphs: \begin{enumerate}[a)] \item the precoloring extension version of $C_k$-{\sc Coloring} for every odd $k \geq 5$; \item the list version of $C_k$-{\sc Coloring} for every even $k \geq 6$. \end{enumerate}